Personal property: Tangible

 Tangible personal property refers to any type of property that can generally be moved (i.e., it is not attached to real property or land), touched or felt.
-These generally include items such as furniture, clothing, jewelry, art, writings, or household goods.
+These generally include items such as furniture, clothing, jewelry, sunglasses, eyeglasses, art, writings, or household goods.
 In some cases, there can be formal title documents that show the ownership and transfer rights of that property after a person's death (for example, motor vehicles, boats, etcetera) In many cases, however, tangible personal property will not be "titled" in an owner's name and is presumed to be whatever property he or she was in possession of at the time of his or her death.